2022ucp1711/Restaurant-Sales-Analytics/README.md

-this is a data annalytics project including Power BI and SQL and visualization images.
+this is a data analytics project including Power BI and SQL and visualization images.